EuroPython/epcon/README.md

 ======
 This project (and its dependencies) contains the EuroPython website source code.

+The code is used for the EuroPython 2016 website.

 LICENSE
 =======
 As a general rule, the whole website code is copyrighted by the Python Italia non-profit association, and released under the 2-clause BSD license (see LICENSE.bsd).